Traffic Eng & Safety

 Travel safety, complete streets, advanced signal tech, and VMT as a metric for environmental analysis in California

-This two-day online course provides beginning-to-intermediate training in Synchro and SimTraffic V11 software and the recently published Highway Capacity Manual 6th Edition: A Guide for Multimodal Mobility Analysis (TRB 2016 and HCS7) for vehicles, pedestrians, and bicyclists.
+This four session online course (16 hours) provides beginning-to-intermediate training in Synchro and SimTraffic software and the recently published Highway Capacity Manual 7th Edition: A Guide for Multimodal Mobility Analysis (TRB 2022 and HCS7) for vehicles, pedestrians, and bicyclists.

 Using a combination of interactive lecture, question and answer, and computer lab, you will become proficient in the network coding and use of Synchro and SimTraffic.